orientechnologies/orientdb-docs/SQL.md

 WHERE A.city = B.id
 AND B.name = 'Rome'
 ```
-In OrientDB an equivalent operation would be:
+In OrientDB, an equivalent operation would be:
 ```sql
 SELECT * FROM Employee WHERE city.name = 'Rome'
 ```